SaishSankhe/advice-generator/README.md

 ## Overview

-Build out a advice generator app using the [Advice Slip API](https://api.adviceslip.com/).
+Build out an advice generator app using the [Advice Slip API](https://api.adviceslip.com/).

 ### The challenge

+This is my solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).

 Users should be able to: